charlietran/flowerhead/README.md

 Flowerhead
 ----------
-Flowerhead is a difficult platforming game about escaping a dungeon-hive by filling it with flowers and fighting bees.
+Flowerhead is a fast-paced platforming game about escaping a dungeon-hive by filling it with flowers and fighting bees.
 It is made in [Pico-8][1].
 You can play the game in browser on desktop or mobile: https://charlietran.itch.io/flowerhead